stripe/rainier/docs/posteriors.md

 ## Fin

 Thank you for making it all the way through this overview.
-We hope you enjoy trying out Rainier, and please send any [feedback](feedback.md) you have when you do!
+We hope you enjoy trying out Rainier!